Prepare to be amazed.

 How could they?

 The film still allows Thanos a flicker of humanity.
-For all his brawn, he’s a conflicted monster giving his full attention to his inner turmoil.
-His connection to Gamora (Zoe Saldana) is particularly strong.
+For all his brawn, he’s a conflicted monster giving attention to his inner turmoil.
+His connection to Gamora (Zoe Saldana) is particularly strong, another risky subplot handled with grace.

 To put it less delicately, you’ll actually care about the moments between heart-stopping action.